 grow tips

 Watering from the bottom helps prevent overwatering.
-When seedlings absorb moisture from below, the top of the mix turns dark when it’s fully hydrated.
+When seedlings absorb moisture from below, the top mix turns dark when fully hydrated.
 Be sure to dump out any leftover water.

 For reference, I usually water pepper seed pots every 3 days.
 It usually takes about 15 minutes for the water to reach the top of the mix.